smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/Albert_Electra.md

 - "learning_rate" : The learning rate of the model.
 (DEFAULT : 0.0001)
 - "overwrite" : Overwrite if a model with the same name exists.
 If True, the existing model is overwritten with the new model (DEFAULT: False)

-__BUILD MODEL Query Example__
+__BUILD MODEL Example__

-A sample BUILD MODEL query can be found in [Create a Text Classification Model](/en/tutorials/thanosql_ml/classification/classification_electra/).
+A sample BUILD MODEL query can be found in [Create a text classification model](/en/tutorials/thanosql_ml/classification/classification_electra/).

 ```sql
 %%thanosql